Green Campus Tour

 |Construction Waste Recycling||

 Temple recycles waste material from new construction activities.
-In fiscal year 2014, over 90% of construction debris was diverted from the landfill.
+Over 90% of construction debris is typically diverted from the landfill.

 |Energy Conservation Campaign||

 Following through with the Climate Commitment, Temple is making efforts to become a more sustainable institution by setting a goal of reducing energy consumption by 25% over the next two years.
 Launched in July 2012, the Energy Conservation Campaign will advance the university’s commitment to reduce both greenhouse gas emissions and operating costs.
 Read more

 Driven by rising utility costs, tighter budgets and a growing imperative to preserve natural resources, Temple has instituted an energy conservation policy designed to reduce energy consumption throughout the university community.
 Read the Full Policy.

 In an effort to help the university reduce energy consumption, building-specific Energy Teams have been established.
 Launched in Fall 2012, Energy Teams promote energy conservation at Temple by identifying and implementing opportunities for energy reduction, encouraging and empowering fellow building occupants to conserve energy and spreading the word about the university’s energy conservation goals and accomplishments.
 Read more